mr-ravin/variational-autoencoders-vae-pytorch/README.md

 ![image](https://github.com/mr-ravin/variational-autoencoders-vae-pytorch/blob/main/pred/pred_1.jpg?raw=true)

 #### Note: VAEs do suffer from blurry generated samples and reconstructions compared to the images they have been trained on.
+Also, here we have used 128x128 RGB Image as input.

 ```